Niger's new president begins battle to stabilize country | DW | 01.04.2021

 "Bazoum is considered a close follower of the previous president and therefore a continuation of the current government," he says.
 "Most in Niger don't see this as a real changing of the guard."

-But can the new president woo the youth of a country, which is ranked last according to the United Nations' latest development index?
+But can the new president woo the youth of a country that ranks last in the United Nations' latest development index?

 Much will depend on how effectively the government can improve the security situation.
 Some think the bloody attacks on civilians in March were meant as a warning shot aimed at Bazoum.
 The former foreign and interior minister is one of the architects of Niger's current security strategy that relies on regional and international military aid from the G5-Sahel group.